-- (6) Sources and availability of raw materials Not applicable - (7) Dependence on One or a Few Major Customers and Identification of Such - a) Petroleum Revenue production from Galoc which is 78% of the total gross revenues were sold to foreign firms namely, Hyundai Oilbank Company Ltd. and Trafigura Pte Ltd..
+(6) Sources and availability of raw materials - Not applicable a) Petroleum Revenue - production from Galoc which is 78% of the total gross revenues were sold to foreign firms namely, Hyundai Oilbank Company Ltd. and Trafigura Pte Ltd..
 Vitol Asia Pte., Ltd. continued to act as a marketing agent for the SC14C-1 consortium.
 While the last production from Nido, and Matinloc which is 6% of the total gross revenues were sold to Pilipinas Shell under a crude oil sales agreement.